netinvent/command_runner/README.md

 exit_code, output = command_runner('ping 127.0.0.1', timeout=30)
 ```

-#### Remarks on processes
+#### Remarks on processes termination

-Using `shell=True` will spawn a shell which will spawn the desired child process.
-Be aware that under MS Windows, no direct process tree is available.
+When we instruct command_runner to stop a process (because of one of the requirements met, example timeouts), using `shell=True` will spawn a shell which will spawn the desired child process.
+Under MS Windows, there is no direct process tree, so we cannot easily kill the whole process tree.
 We fixed this by walking processes during runtime.
 The drawback is that orphaned processes cannot be identified this way.

-#### Disabling logs / silencing
+### Disabling logs / silencing

 `command_runner` has it's own logging system, which will log all sorts of error logs.
 If you need to disable it's logging, just run with argument silent.